 serves 8

-2 pounds onions, about 2 large
+2 pounds onions, about 2 large1 tablespoon unsalted butter

 Table salt